-- Bunches of dried lavender
+- Small bunches of dried lavender flowers

 - 6 pieces of driftwood: 4 for frames and 2 more interesting pieces for the cross-bars